PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 20:24:55
+Last updated: 2024-04-07 20:25:29
-Random Quote: I'm not surviving, I'm just existing. - Brook Soso
+Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby